MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OrganizationConfig.md

 ### -EndUserMailNotificationForDelayedDelicensingEnabled
 This parameter is available only in the cloud-based service.

-The EndUserMailNotificationForDelayedDelicensingEnabled parameter enables or disables periodic warnings to affected users that have pending Exchange Online license removal requests on their mailboxes.
+The EndUserMailNotificationForDelayedDelicensingEnabled parameter enables or disables periodic email warnings to affected users that have pending Exchange Online license removal requests on their mailboxes.
 Valid values are:

-- $true: Affected users receive periodic email notifications about losing access to their mailbox starting 18 days before the Exchange Online license is removed from their mailbox.
+- $true: Affected users receive periodic email notifications about losing access to their mailbox starting after ~18 days from the Exchange Online license removed from their mailbox.
 - $false: Affected users don't receive periodic email notifications about losing access to their mailbox.
 This is the default value.

 The value of this parameter is meaningful on when the value of the DelayedDelicensingEnabled parameter is $true.

-Use the TenantAdminNotificationForDelayedDelicensingEnable to send weekly admin email notifications about users with pending Exchange Online license removal requests.
+Use the TenantAdminNotificationForDelayedDelicensingEnable to send weekly Service Health [Service Health](https://learn.microsoft.com/en-US/microsoft-365/enterprise/view-service-health?view=o365-worldwide&WT.mc_id=365AdminCSH_inproduct).advisory notifications for admins about count of EXO delicensed users in their Tenant over a period of 7 days, which are in 30 days grace period.

 ```yaml
 Type: Boolean